shopsys/deployment/UPGRADE.md

 2. Run `composer update shopsys/deployment`
 3. Check files in mentioned pull requests and if you have any of them extended in your project, apply changes manually

+## Upgrade from v4.0.10 to v4.0.11

+- Respect IP whitelisting and HTTP auth for not production environment ([#56](https://github.com/shopsys/deployment/pull/56))

 ## Upgrade from v4.0.9 to v4.0.10

 - Upgrade RabbitMQ ([#55](https://github.com/shopsys/deployment/pull/55))